adobe/aem-test-samples/README.md

 mvn clean verify -Ptest-all
 ```

-### Run the test against Skyline author and publish service
+### Run the test against your AEM Cloud Service author and publish tiers
 The `eaas-local` profile allows to run the test locally but against Skyline author and publish service.
 The same test client configuration is used like when the test module is executed using EAAS:

 ```bash